INGROWN TOENAILS

-An ingrown toenail can be the result of trauma, such as stubbing your toe, having an object fall on your toe, or engaging in activities that involve repeated pressure on the toes, such as kicking or running.
-They are very common and often painful condition in which the edge or corner of a toenail grows into the adjacent skin of the toe.
-This condition most commonly affects the big toe, but it can occur in any toe.
-Ingrown toenails can range from mildly uncomfortable to severely painful, and they can lead to infection if not properly managed.
-Infected toes and ingrown toenails can be very painful.
-Don’t worry, our Podiatrists can help.Â
+An ingrown toenail can be the result of trauma, such as stubbing your toe, something falling on your toe, or engaging in activities that involve repeated pressure on the toes, like kicking or running.
+They are very common and often painful.
+What happens is the edge or corner of a toenail grows into the adjacent skin of the toe.
+We most commonly see this affecting the big toe, but it can happen to any toe.

 -